Here’s How to Decide if Your New House Should Be on a Slab

 Once that is set, builders are able to add all internal piping.
-Usually, builders must install the drainpipes and vents that connect to the sewer or septic-tank lines, much of the water supply lines, and sometimes some of the electrical conduit before the final layer of concrete is poured.
+Usually, builders must install the drainpipes and vents that connect to the sewer or septic tank lines, much of the water supply lines, and sometimes some of the electrical conduits before the final layer of concrete is poured.
 This means that the plumbing pipes and conduit lines are actually embedded in the slab.

 The Floating Slab

 You might hear of a “floating slab” when looking to purchase or build a home.